groupdocs-signature/GroupDocs.Signature-Docs/net/getting-started/signature-use-cases/how-to-sign-excel-macros-using-csharp.md

 ## Conclusion

 In this article, we learned the reasons for signing Excel spreadsheets and macros embedded into them.
 Leveraging C# within .NET applications significantly enhances the efficiency of these tasks.
-In addition, you can use [Online Applications to sign your files](https://products.groupdocs.app/signature/family) from GroupDocs.Signature for free.
+In addition, you can use the [Digital Signature - XLSX](https://products.groupdocs.app/signature/xlsx) online application to sign your Excel files with GroupDocs.Signature for free.

-Moreover, it is possible to learn how to use GroupDocs.Signature in your .NET applications with [documentation](https://docs.groupdocs.com/signature/net/).
-Also, you may discuss any questions or issues at [Groupdocs forum](https://forum.groupdocs.com/).
+Read the [documentation](https://docs.groupdocs.com/signature/net/) to learn how to use GroupDocs.Signature in your .NET applications.
+Also, you may discuss any questions or issues at the [GroupDocs forum](https://forum.groupdocs.com/).